Aromatisation is a complex hormonal process that affects both men and women at certain times of life, particularly after the age of 50.

 • In men, the conversion of testosterone into unwanted oestrogens may exacerbate benign prostatic hyperplasia (BPH), also known as enlarged prostate, and increase the risk of it developing into prostate cancer.
 An older man actually has as many oestrogens as a woman – the cause of the unwelcome partial feminisation he may suffer.
 Erectile dysfunction is also more common.
 Supplementing with testosterone or its precursors becomes less effective and it is the enzyme aromatase which is the main culprit.

-¤ This formulation has a number of scientifically-supported, active ingredients with well-established properties:
+¤ This supplement has a number of scientifically-supported, active ingredients with well-established benefits:

 • Chrysine, is a flavonoid compound extracted from blue passionflower (Passiflora caerulea).
 This powerful flavonoid inhibits the conversion of testosterone into oestrogen, with no unwelcome side effects.